-The Dean's Office administers the General Research Fund to support expenditures essential to individual research and scholarly projects.
-The Research Committee advises in the awarding of grants.
+The Dean's Office administers the General Research Fund to support expenditures essential to individual research and scholarly projects that cannot be easily funded through other sources.
+The General Research Funds can be used to supplement start-up funds, external grants, bridge gaps in funding, etc. The Research Committee advises in the awarding of grants.
 Eligibility is described in the Faculty Handbook.
-Last year, grants awarded ranged from $500 to $8,500.
+Typically, grants are awarded up to $10,000.
 Grants cover costs associated with work leading to a planned end product (e.g., publication, performance).
 Normally, expenditures fall into the categories given below.

 - Preparation of grant proposals or manuscripts